jimmyH/mypois/README.md

   - pillow
   - configparser

-It also requires a version of sqlite with rtree support.
+It also requires a version of sqlite with rtree support (only for Columbus).

 If you install python from python.org on Windows, the included version of sqlite does NOT include rtree support.
 You also need to replace the installed sqlite3.dll file with one from [sqlite.org][https://www.sqlite.org/2018/sqlite-dll-win64-x64-3240000.zip]